viun-tech/public/clients/javascript/avis-client-js/generated/docs/ApiKeysApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ApiKeysApi();
+let apiInstance = new ViunAvisClientJs.ApiKeysApi();
 let opts = {
-  userAPIKeyCreateRequest: new Avis.UserAPIKeyCreateRequest(), // UserAPIKeyCreateRequest |
+  userAPIKeyCreateRequest: new ViunAvisClientJs.UserAPIKeyCreateRequest(), // UserAPIKeyCreateRequest |
 };
 apiInstance.keysCreate(opts, (error, data, response) => {
   if (error) {